-3. For TH that are congregate facilities in our CoC the same non-congregate solutions and protocols as emergency shelter applied.
+3. If TH was in a congregate facility, the same non-congregate solutions and protocols as emergency shelter applied.
 If TH was scattered site leasing then each participant was given protocols on CDC safety and contact referral.
-In those scattered site individual lease TH units, providers connected virtually with residents to provide service and pandemic information but limit unnecessary contact and exposure for all.
+In those scattered site individual lease TH units, providers connected virtually with residents to provide service and pandemic information using COVID-19 waivers that limit unnecessary contact and exposure for all.

 1D-2.
 Improving Readiness for Future Public Health Emergencies.

 NOFO Section VII.B.1.q.